ajn123/BreakfastClub/README.md

 # Getting Started

 - Make sure you have Docker and Docker Compose installed.
+- Go to the docker directory `cd docker/dev`.
 - Run `docker compose up` to start the development environment.
 - Make sure have an app key generated with `docker compose exec api php artisan key:generate`.
 - Run `docker compose exec api composer install` to install the dependencies.